qutip/qutip/doc/installation.rst

 >>> sudo apt-get install python-setuptools
 >>> sudo apt-get install python-dev

-At present, Ubuntu 11.04 and lower do not have Matplotlib>=1.0 therefore we need to add the unofficial repository (in Ubuntu 11.10, skip this step)
+Ubuntu 11.04 and lower do not have Matplotlib>=1.0, and we therefore need to add the unofficial repository (in Ubuntu 11.10, skip this step)

 >>> sudo add-apt-repository ppa:bgamari/matplotlib-unofficial
 >>> sudo apt-get update